The large Galois orbits conjecture under multiplicative degeneration: Introduction

 \subsection{Literature review}

-In \cite{HP12}, Habegger--Pila proved the Zilber--Pink conjecture for so-called {\it asymmetric} curves in $Y(1)^n$.
+In \cite{HP12}, Habegger and Pila proved the Zilber--Pink conjecture for so-called {\it asymmetric} curves in $Y(1)^n$.
 This was one of very few results beyond the Andr\'e--Oort conjecture at that time.
 They established LGO in this setting via a clever application of a theorem of N\'eron, in combination with Masser--W\"ustholz isogeny estimates.
-Unfortunately, however, their technique appears to depend essentially on the product decompostion of $Y(1)^n$, as well as the asymmetry condition in their theorem.
+Unfortunately, however, their technique appears to depend essentially on the product decomposition of $Y(1)^n$, as well as the asymmetry condition in their theorem.

-In \cite{ExCM}, \cite{QRTUI}, and \cite{PELtype}, we observed that a technique of Andr\'e \cite[Ch.~X]{And89} could be applied to yield LGO, and hence Zilber--Pink, for Hodge generic curves in $\cA_g$ and a variety of endomorphism types, assuming multiplicative degeneration.
-At the same time, Binyamini--Masser used Andr\'e's technique to give effective versions of the Andr\'e--Oort conjecture for Hilbert modular varieties \cite{BM:AO}.
+In \cite{ExCM}, \cite{QRTUI}, and \cite{PELtype}, we observed that a technique of Andr\'e \cite[Ch.~X]{And89} could be applied to yield LGO, and hence Zilber--Pink, for certain curves in $\cA_g$ and a variety of endomorphism types, assuming multiplicative degeneration.
+At the same time, Binyamini and Masser used Andr\'e's technique to give effective versions of the Andr\'e--Oort conjecture for Hilbert modular varieties \cite{BM:AO}.

-While the generalisations to Andr\'e's result were originally quite modest, several authors have since revisited the method and generalised it quite considerably.

-In \cite{Papas:heights}, Papas obtained Andr\'e-type results for certain exceptional points on arbitrary families of smooth projective varieties, under an analogous degeneration hypothesis.
-In a subsequent paper \cite{Papas:ZP}, he extended Andr\'e's method to abelian schemes with only partially multiplicative degeneration.
+Papas has since applied Andr\'e's method in a considerably more general situation, obtaining a height bound for certain exceptional points on arbitrary families of smooth projective varieties, under a ``normal crossings'' compactification condition \cite[arXiv v1]{Papas:heights}.
+In a subsequent paper \cite{Papas:ZP}, he extended Andr\'e's method to prove LGO for ``strongly exceptional'' endomorphism rings in abelian schemes with only partially multiplicative degeneration (which is to say, toric rank at least $2$).

-Between the release of these two works, we extended Andr\'e's technique to $Y(1)^n$ \cite{Y(1)}.
-The novelty was that our approach could handle unboundedly many finite places.
+In the interim, the authors of this paper extended Andr\'e's technique to $Y(1)^n$ \cite{Y(1)}.
+The important novelty was that our approach could handle period relations at unboundedly many finite places, bypassing the ``exceptional endomorphisms'' constraint of previous applications of the technique.
 Andr\'e had previously constructed relations at a fixed finite set of finite places (see \cite{And95}, for example), but, to our knowledge, this was the first work to handle all of them simultaneously.